LinuxMatt/IronGrip/README.md

 ========
 Graphical frontend for Audio CD ripping and encoding

-**In alpha stage, this project still needs lots of testing and bug fixes**.
+**In beta stage, this project still needs testing, please report bugs**.

 Homepage
 --------